 John Sedgwick is an American historian best known for his best-selling family memoir, In My Blood: Six Generations of Madness and Desire in an American Family and his acclaimed co-biography, War of Two: Alexander Hamilton, Aaron Burr and the Duel that Stunned the Nation, which won the Society of Cincinnati Prize and was a finalist for the George Washington Prize, both given for the year’s best book on the Founders.
-His most recent book, Blood Moon: An American Epic of War and Splendor in the Cherokee Nation is in development with Cynthia Sikes Yorkin Productions for a limited cable television series; an early work, The Peaceable Kingdom, on the Philadelphia Zoo was the basis of a dramatic television series on CBS.
+The New Yorker’s Adam Gopnik declared that his latest book, From the River to the Sea: The Untold Story of the Railroad War that Made the West, “demands a big-screen treatment.”
+His previous, Blood Moon: An American Epic of War and Splendor in the Cherokee Nation is in development with Cynthia Sikes Yorkin Productions for a limited cable television series; an early work, The Peaceable Kingdom, on the Philadelphia Zoo was the basis of a dramatic television series on CBS.
 John has published fourteen books altogether.
 To judge by the critical reception, his work is characterized by its psychological insight, skillful story-telling, vitality, cinematic vividness, and the wide range of its subjects.

 John is a member of the storied Sedgwick clan that first arrived in America in 1636, and has produced such notables as the Federalist Speaker of the House of Representatives Theodore Sedgwick, the nineteenth century novelist Catharine Maria Sedgwick, and the sixties fashion icon Edie Sedgwick.
 The family has yielded deep connections for his books—the American history of his family memoir In My Blood, the deep friendship of Theodore Sedgwick with Hamilton and Burr behind War of Two, the marriage of a Sedgwick to the nephew of one of the two Cherokee chiefs in Blood Moon, and the historical quirk that his mother’s family backed the first transcontinental that inspired the second one that is the subject of his new book, From the River to the Sea.
 Born in 1954, John is the youngest child of the Boston investment advisor R. Minturn Sedgwick, and his wife, the former Emily Ames Lincoln.
 Proper Bostonians, they were also avid athletes.
 John’s father played for Harvard in the Rose Bowl game of 1920, and his mother won the Massachusetts State Ladies Tennis Championship in 1936.
 John grew up in the Boston suburb of Dedham, and like countless Sedgwick males before him, attended Groton School and Harvard College, from which he graduated magna cum laude in English in 1977.